ocean-onion/In-Sync-OM-DEV/docs/cs_doc.md

 ## 1. Project Pitch

 ### Game Idea
-"In Sync" is a cooperative card game where players work together to play their cards in ascending order, without communicating.
+"In Sync" is a team card game where players work together to play their cards in ascending order, without talking.
 Each player is handed cards with numbers ranging from 1 to 70.
 Before the game begins, a random selection of cards is removed from the deck, making it impossible to know exactly which numbers are in play.
 Players must rely on intuition and timing to play their cards in the correct order without discussing their hands or giving any hints.

 ### Rules
 1. Players are dealt cards from a deck numbered 1-70 (with some cards randomly removed)